SalCacciatore/yardage_predictor/README.md

 <h1>Yardage Predictor</h1>

-Big data is becoming a big part of our world and sports are no execption.
-Teams are increasingly using advanced analytics to find an edge over their competition.

-On such example of this is using modeling to find out what metrics are most predictive of future success.
-For example, what are the elements of wide receiver play in the NFL that are most important?

 <b>Problem to be solved:</b> Do past receiving yards do a good job of predicting future receiving yards or are there other metrics that can do a better job?

 <h2>Methodology</h2>